 Military Drivers in Maine

-If you’re one of the 740 active-duty military personnel living in Maine, you’ll probably be able to get a discount on your auto insurance.
-The same holds true for the 127,000-plus veterans living in The Pine Tree State.
-The major carriers, including USAA, Geico and AFI, all offer discounts to military members and veterans.
+If you're one of the 800+ active-duty military personnel living in Maine, you'll probably be able to get a discount on your auto insurance.
+The same holds true for the 125,000+ veterans living in The Pine Tree State.
+The major carriers, including USAA, Geico, and AFI, all offer discounts to military members and veterans.
 This discount, coupled with a good driving record, can help military families cut costs during their Maine stay.

-With proof of insurance in hand, you can then take advantage of Maine’s “Rapid Renewal” online service to register a vehicle, even if deployed out of state.
-The state government publishes a guide to auto insurance each year, with minimum requirements and the latest tips on finding the best rate in Maine.
+With proof of insurance in hand, you can then take advantage of Maine's "Rapid Renewal" online service to register a vehicle, even if deployed out of state.
+The state government's insurance website has further details on the minimum requirements and best rates in Maine.

 Maine Service Members: